PaddiM8/luno-lei/content/_index.md

 +++
 ## About

-Luno Lei is a constructed language with a tiny dictionary where grammar is used to give words a wide range of meanings.
+Luno Lei is a constructed language with a tiny dictionary, where grammar is used to give words a wide range of meanings.

 For example, the words for `small`, `huge`, `size`, `measure`, `reduce`, etc. can be derived from the same root word using simple grammatical rules.
+When derivatives of base words are not enough, words are combined in descriptive and creative ways to express different concepts.

 ### What it is
 * Optimised for getting by with a small vocabulary